RBND/Silas-Blue/README.md

  - **Start Ollama**

   Verify that Ollama is running by opening a terminal and typing `ollama --version`.
   Ollama will return "ollama version is x.x.x".
 If it is not running you can start it with the command `ollama serve`.
+If this doesn't start the Ollama service for you can also do `ollama run` and then put your model name after.
+For example to load gemma3:1b you would type `ollama run gemma3:1b`.

  - **Verify required Python3 libraries are installed.** </ins> (Discord, aiohttp, asyncio)